 The tailored, work-ready program will help BHP meet its need for maintenance associate workers who perform general maintenance duties alongside trade professionals and progress towards its goal of achieving gender balance in its workforce by 2025.

 The first cohort of 15 students, funded by BHP, started in the six-month pilot program in July this year, training at the specialist construction facility at South Metropolitan TAFE’s Rockingham campus.

 Upon completion of the program, the students will take part in a recruitment process conducted by BHP, with successful applicants offered employment with the company starting in 2022.

 Construction of a simulated transportable dwelling at the Rockingham TAFE campus and a visit to a BHP mining camp in the Pilbara will acquaint students with their potential working environment.

 Students receive support from South Metropolitan TAFE’s Student Services and engagement officers from the Rockingham Jobs and Skills Centre, which managed applications and enquiries for the pilot program and is a one-stop shop for careers, training and employment advice and assistance.

-Premier of Western Australia, Mark McGowan, said a key theme for the Skills Summit was for all industry sectors to support measures to increase workforce participation among groups that experience specific barriers to employment, including Aboriginal people and women returning to work, and this program is a great example of how the resource sector is doing this.
+Premier of Western Australia, Mark McGowan, said a key theme for the recently held Skills Summit was for all industry sectors to support measures to increase workforce participation among groups that experience specific barriers to employment, including Aboriginal people and women returning to work, and this program is a great example of how the resource sector is doing this.